Complaints Procedure for Customers

 - Listening to relevant phone recordings

 We will consider these in conjunction with your complaint.
-We will endeavour to respond to and resolve your complaint straight away, which we consider to be at least one business day after the day that we received your complaint.
+We will endeavour to respond to and resolve your complaint straight away, which we consider being at least one business day after the day that we received your complaint.
 However, we may need to carry out further internal investigations which will not enable us to resolve your complaint straight away.
-In this instance we will send you a notice of investigation letter within 5 working days from when we received your complaint.
+In this instance, we will send you a notice of investigation letter within 5 working days from when we received your complaint.
 The notice of investigation letter will include:

 - The name and job title of the individual handling your complaint